 Insurance: We participate with many insurance plans.
 However, insurance plans change, so we ask you to know your benefits (copays, deductible, network, covered services, etc.) and to bring your insurance card to each visit.
 If your insurance changes please notify us before your next visit.
 If there is a lapse in insurance coverage, you will be expected to pay in full at the time of service for all appointments until insurance coverage is reinstated.

 Copayments/Deductibles: It is your obligation to pay your co-payments, estimated deductibles and coinsurance, and non-covered services at the time of service.
 Whoever brings the patient (mom, dad, grandparent, aunt, etc.) into the office is expected to pay at check-in.
 Please contact your insurance company to determine deductible and other amounts prior to your appointment.

 Claims Submission: We will submit your claims and assist in any way we can to get them paid.
 Your insurance company may need additional information from you directly.
 Please provide this information promptly.
 Please be aware, any unpaid balance (copays, deductibles, coinsurance, and non-covered services) is your responsibility.

 Divorce/Shared Custody: Child custody arrangements have no impact on insurance.
-Whoever brings the child to the office is expected to pay the charges due for the service rendered that day.
-Albert S Callie, MD, PC does not participate in payment disputes between parents.
+Whoever brings the child into the office is expected to pay the charges due for the service rendered that day.
+Callie Pediatrics, PC does not participate in payment disputes between parents.